 As I grew up here, I feel I have a rounded opinion that makes my blog a relevant source for looking where to eat.

-So amongst all the fields, let me start with my favourite local country pub and outline my top 21 places to dine:
+So amongst all the fields, let me start with my favourite local country pubs from Brunning & Price and outline several of my best casual places to dine:

 As part of the Brunning & Price restaurant chain, the classic Edwardian-style pub includes the rustic vaulted rooms, alcoves and a south-facing terrace.
 Their passion lies in finding quality ingredients and preparing, cooking and presenting them in a modern but unpretentious way.
 The menus therefore exude freshly prepared, classic British dishes complemented by more exotic influences from other parts of the world.